NeChobblyer/autofish-LiteFish/README.md

 Auto-fishing plugin for the LiteFish plugin.

 How it works:
-1. Download the .bat file
+1. Download the .exe file
 2. Start fishing in Minecraft
 3. Run the downloaded file